-Participants consistently report that the semester abroad experience gives them several advantages in their job searches and careers.
-In particular, they cite the value of first-hand knowledge of another legal system and culture; foreign language proficiency; and an extensive network of contacts around the world.
+Participants consistently report that their semester abroad enhances their study of U.S. law and provides advantages in their job searches and careers, such as the value of first-hand knowledge of another legal system and culture; foreign language proficiency; and an extensive network of contacts around the world.

 Semester Abroad Options: